-At Brook Valley Podiatry, Dr. Stuart Birnbaum and his staff provide exceptional foot care services for patients of all ages from our greater Brooklyn and Rockland County communities, from children to older adults.
+At Brook Valley Podiatry, Dr. Stuart Birnbaum and his staff provide exceptional foot care services for patients of all ages in the Rockland County communities, from children to older adults.
 This includes treatment for bunions affecting adolescents.

 Bunion Causes and Symptoms